 Ask influencers, travel experts, travel agents, local tour guides etc. how we went about planning, where they stayed, or any money-saving tips they picked up on their trip.

 Another idea, which is probably one of the most cost-effective ways to travel: go somewhere that someone you know lives.

 If you're dying to go somewhere in Europe and you have a second aunt that lives in London—go to London!
 You can use your aunt's house as a base point to explore the surrounding areas (Blood is thick, right?
 Thanks Aunty!), and save money by not paying for lodging.

 Personally, my Pinterest account is where I find and store all of my inspiration to travel.
 Check it out, or create your own, and if you see a picture that inspires you, go from there.

 Are you riding solo-dolo?
 Rolling deep?

-When traveling solo you should definitely consider the safety level of your destination.
-Don’t let that stop you from traveling alone though!
-I’ve traveled solo a few times and had a fantastic experience—it gives you the freedom to meet people on the road and go with the flow.
+When traveling solo you should consider the safety level of your destination.
+Don't let that stop you from traveling alone though!
+I've traveled solo a few times and had a fantastic experience—it gives you the freedom to meet people on the road and go with the flow.